MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel.md

 1. Go to the [Verizon URL](https://docs.microsoft.com/rest/api/cdn/edge-nodes/list#code-try-0) and download the resulting JSON (copy paste it into a file like cdnedgenodes.json)
 2. Put the file into the same folder as the script.
 3. Run **.\Get-TLEPacFile.ps1 -Instance Worldwide -Type 2 -TenantName contoso -CdnEdgeNodesFilePath .\cdnedgenodes.json -FilePath TLE.pac**  (change out the tenant name for something else if you want the SPO URLs).
-This is Type 2, so Optimize and Allow (Type 1 is Optimize only)
+This is Type 2, so **Optimize** and **Allow** (Type 1 is Optimize only)
 4. The TLE.pac file will contain all the namespaces and IPs (IPv4/IPv6).

-The script will automatically parse the Azure list based on the[download URL](https://www.microsoft.com/download/details.aspx?id=56519) and keys off of  **AzureFrontDoor.Frontend** , so no need to get that manually.
+The script will automatically parse the Azure list based on the [download URL](https://www.microsoft.com/download/details.aspx?id=56519) and keys off of  **AzureFrontDoor.Frontend**, so no need to get that manually.

 It's worth stressing again, it is not advised to perform VPN offload using just the FQDNs; utilizing **both** the FQDNs and the IP addresses in the function helps scope the use of this offload to a limited scope including Live Events/Stream.
-The way the function is structured will result in a DNS lookup being done for the FQDN that matches those listed by the client directly. i.e., DNS resolution of the remaining namespaces remains unchanged.
+The way the function is structured will result in a DNS lookup being done for the FQDN that matches those listed by the client directly, i.e. DNS resolution of the remaining namespaces remains unchanged.

 If you wish to limit the risk of offloading endpoints not related to Live Events and Stream, you can remove the \*.azureedge.net domain from the configuration which is where most of this risk lies as this is a shared domain used for all Azure CDN customers.
 The downside of this is that any event using an external encoder will not be optimized but events produced/organized within Teams will be.

 ### 3. Configure routing on the VPN to enable direct egress

 The final element is to add a direct route for the Live Event IPs described **Gathering the current lists of CDN Endpoints** into the VPN configuration to ensure the traffic is not sent via the forced tunnel into the VPN.
-Detailed information on how to do this for Office 365 Optimize endpoints can be [found in this article](office-365-vpn-implement-split-tunnel.md) and the process is exactly the same for the Stream/Live Events IPs listed in this document.
+Detailed information on how to do this for Microsoft 365 Optimize endpoints can be [found in this article](office-365-vpn-implement-split-tunnel.md) and the process is exactly the same for the Stream/Live Events IPs listed in this document.
 Note, only the IPs (not FQDNs) published above should be used for VPN configuration.

 #### FAQ